knative/docs/docs/snippets/route-status-updates.md

     revisionName: config-00005 # Pinned to a specific Revision.
 ```

-During the roll-out, the Route and Knative Service status conditions are as follows:
+During the rollout, the Route and Knative Service status conditions are as follows:

 ```yaml
 apiVersion: serving.knative.dev/v1